openvinotoolkit/openvino/docs/ops/sequence/CTCGreedyDecoderSeqLen_6.md

 **Detailed description**:

-This operation is similar to TensorFlow CTCGreedyDecoder [TensorFlow CTCGreedyDecoder](https://www.tensorflow.org/api_docs/python/tf/nn/ctc_greedy_decoder).
+This operation is similar to the [TensorFlow CTCGreedyDecoder](https://www.tensorflow.org/api_docs/python/tf/nn/ctc_greedy_decoder).

 The operation *CTCGreedyDecoderSeqLen* implements best path decoding.
 Decoding is done in two steps:

 1. Concatenate the most probable classes per time-step which yields the best path.

-2. Remove duplicate consecutive elements if the attribute merge_repeated is true and then remove all blank elements.
+2. Remove duplicate consecutive elements if the attribute *merge_repeated* is true and then remove all blank elements.

 Sequences in the batch can have different length.
 The lengths of sequences are coded in the second input integer tensor `sequence_length`.